Oksana Masters19 June 1989 Khmelnytskyi, Ukraine

 - Sochi 2014 Paralympic Winter Games: Silver - cross-country long distance; Bronze - cross-country middle distance

-Months after competing in hand-cycling at the Rio 2016 Paralympic Games, Oksana Masters incredibly returned to the snow for the 2016-17 Nordic skiing season.
-An impressive performance saw her power to the top of the podium at the World Championships four times - and a sweep of the cross-country events.
+In 2017, an impressive performance saw her power to the top of the podium four times at the World Championships in Finsterau, Germany - and a sweep of the cross-country events.

-Originally from Ukraine, Masters well-documented life story includes being exposed to radiation from the infamous Chernobyl nuclear power plant explosion, and sent to live in an orphanage after being born with limb impairments.
+Originally from Ukraine, Masters’ well-documented life story includes being exposed to radiation from the infamous Chernobyl nuclear power plant explosion and being sent to live in an orphanage after being born with limb impairments.

-Masters started rowing when she was 14-years-old, some years after being adopted by a US woman.
+Masters started rowing when she was 14 years old after being adopted by a US woman.
 Soon after her bronze medal-winning performance at London 2012 with rowing partner Rob Jones, which propelled her to national fame and an appearance in ESPN’s The Body Issue, Masters decided a change of sport was needed and set about learning Nordic skiing.

 In 2013, she was named to the US Paralympics Nordic Skiing Development Team.